Hungry for more? our favorite picks.

 Thank you so much for joining us on a food tour!
 If you’re still a little hungry, there’s plenty more: Here is a list of our favorite picks throughout Vienna.
 For all you heavy mobile users we’ve also put together a handy Google Maps list with all of the below included!
 Check it out here.

 They are open until late, serve great coffee and pastries and their waiters are not always grumpy.
-Here’s our favorite cafés in Vienna where you can’t go wrong: Café Korb (1010) has been around forever – rightfully so!
-Many songs have been written about Café Hawelka (1010), Café Sperl (1060) is where you meet an eclectic mix of locals and tourists, and Café Diglas or Café Demel are household names ever since they opened in Vienna over almost 100 years ago.
+Here’s our favorite cafés in Vienna where you can’t go wrong: Many songs have been written about Café Hawelka (1010), Café Sperl (1060) is where you meet an eclectic mix of locals and tourists, and Café Demel is a household name ever since it opened in Vienna over almost 100 years ago.
 If you are looking for a slightly younger crowd, Café Jelinek (1060) is where it’s at: They serve breakfast from 9am to 10pm and are one of the few 100% non-smoking coffeehouses in the city.
 Another favorite: Vollpension (1040), which solely employs elderly people, making this the very best place for an authentic slice of an Austrian grandma’s cake.

 If you want to mingle with the locals (who rarely buy their groceries at the overpriced and overrun Naschmarkt), try the Brunnenmarkt (1160), Karmelitermarkt (1020) or Kutschkermarkt (1180).
 Not only do they feature countless stalls with local delicacies, they also show you the ethnic diversity Vienna and thus its cuisine possesses – Turkish cafés, Hebrew/Middle Eastern snacks, Serbo-Croatian BBQ, Hungarian-Bohemian restaurants as well as traditional spots serving Viennese cuisine.
-Another tip if you are looking for something in the city center: If you are in town on a Friday or Saturday, don’t miss the Bio-Bauernmarkt Freyung (1010) offers only organic fare and is an absolute treat!
+Another tip if you are looking for something in the city center: If you are in town on a Friday or Saturday, the Bio-Bauernmarkt Freyung (1010) offering only organic fare.

-ef16 (1010) is somewhat of a secret even among the locals – its dishes are incredibly creative and tasty, and the menu features a variety of traditional Viennese dishes with a “nouvelle cuisine” spin.
-Meierei am Stadtpark (1010) is another classic favorite with beautiful outdoor seating and quirky cheese and milk variations.
+Meierei am Stadtpark (1010) is a classic favorite with beautiful outdoor seating and quirky cheese and milk variations.
 Labstelle (1010) focuses on organic, high-quality ingredients and works with some of the best suppliers in the country.
 The beautiful Salonplafond (1010) in the Museum für Angewandte Kunst has one of the best outdoor patios we have ever seen – it also serves excellent cocktails and drinks as well as breakfast that doesn’t break the bank.
-If it’s a special occasion you are getting ready for, try Steirereck (1010) which is #8 on this year’s list of 50 best restaurants worldwide, Mraz & Sohn (1200) (home of this year’s Chef of the Year!) or Clementine im Glashaus (1010).
-If you are after a slice of “old Vienna” and excellent people-watching, head over to Schwarzes Kameel for a glass of Grüner Veltliner and some of their legendary (and maybe a tad overpriced) sandwiches.
+If it’s a special occasion you are getting ready for, try Steirereck (1010) which is on the list of 50 best restaurants worldwide, Mraz & Sohn (1200) (home of this year’s Chef of the Year!) or Clementine im Glashaus (1010).
+If you are after a slice of “old Vienna” and excellent people-watching, head over to Schwarzes Kameel (1010) for a glass of Grüner Veltliner and some of their legendary (and maybe a tad overpriced) sandwiches.

 Wine & cocktail bars